rticommunity/rticonnext-vc-copilot/README.md

     installation.
 * `/startMonitorUI`: Opens the RTI Monitor UI using the default installation.
 * `/startShapesDemo`: Starts the RTI Shapes Demo using the default installation.
+* `/newExample`: It generates a new example project using the default installation for a type and language of your choice.
+It also allows you to change the publisher and subscriber code.
+This command uses the rtiddsgen tool to generate the code for the example.
+This command is great to inspect and play with the generated code and see how it works.

-The commands that start tools will fail if there is no default installation configured.
+The commands that start tools and generate a new example will fail if there is no default installation configured.